-The Great Barrington Farmers Market runs outdoors, just off Main Street on Saturdays, 9 a.m. to 1 p.m. from May to October, with fruits and greens, baked goods, herbs and oils, coffee and cider, and live acoustic music on warm and quiet mornings.READ MORE
+The Great Barrington Farmers Market runs outdoors, just off Main Street, on Saturday mornings from May to October, with fruits and greens, baked goods, herbs and oils, coffee and cider and more.READ MORE

-You can watch the cows come in at milking time.
-Late afternoon on a summer day, they line up to walk into the dairy.
-You can walk through the barnyard with the scent of mown grass and meet the calves and pick up cheese for a picnic.
+Where do we find family farms in the Berkshires?
+Usually they’re just up the road.
+We can stop for a CSA share of greens and new peas.
+We can walk into a farm store and watch the cows come in at milking time.
+In late afternoon on a summer day, they line up to walk into the dairy.
+We can walk through the barnyard with the scent of mown grass and meet the calves and pick up cheese for a picnic.

 Anyone who has ever felt a calf rasp her elbow with a rough tongue, or an ounce of week-old chick scuffle and settle to sleep against her collarbone, may understand why some of her neighbors get up early to milk the cows and let them out to pasture.

-Here are some farms that welcome casual visitors, though it always helps to check or call ahead, and some farm stands and orchards, pick-your-own and farmers markets and co-ops always open to all comers.
+Here are some farms that welcome casual visitors, though it always helps to check or call ahead.
+And some farm stands and orchards, pick-your-own and farmers markets and co-ops are open to all comers.

 Farms in the Berkshiresfilter by location or type

 Duck egg tacos with hot sausage and greens?
 Baklava and fresh moussaka?
-The Williamstown Farmers Market is growing.
-Farmers, food producers, artists and artisans will gather in the expanded parking lot at the end of Spring Street from 9 a.m. to 1 p.m. every Saturday from May to October.READ MORE
+The Williamstown Farmers Market brings Farmers, food producers, artists and artisans to Spring Street from 9 a.m. to 1 p.m. every Saturday from May to October.READ MORE

 From 1783 to 1960, a Shaker community lived and farmed here.
 Today the village is a living history museum known for its Round Stone Barn, with farm animals and CSA gardens, art and craft, and dinners and music.READ MORE